-The IRS Trust Fund Recovery Penalty has nothing to do with a trust funds for opulent lifestyles.
-No, unfortunately, it is a tax assessed against those who said they were going to send money to the IRS on behalf of others but never did.
+The IRS Trust Fund Recovery Penalty has nothing to do with trust funds for opulent lifestyles.
+It is actually a tax assessed against those who said they were going to send money to the IRS on behalf of others but never did.
 In this article, we will answer some of the most common questions we are asked about the IRS Trust Fund Recovery Penalty.

 What is the IRS Trust Fund Recovery Penalty?

-When someone collects taxes on behalf of the IRS, but then doesn’t send those taxes to the IRS, Congress has authorized, through Internal Revenue Code Sec.
-7501, Revenue Officers to go out and assess and collect those unpaid taxes against those who did not collect and forward those taxes to the IRS.
-Because the Trust Fund Recovery Penalty is equal to 100% of the unpaid taxes held in trust, it is sometimes referred to as the “100% Penalty.”
-Because the penalty is civil and not criminal, it is sometimes called the Civil Penalty (or “CIV PEN” as referred to on the IRS Account Transcripts).
-And because it is imposed by section 6672 of the Internal Revenue Code, it is sometimes called the “6672 Penalty.”
+When someone collects taxes on behalf of the IRS but then doesn't send those taxes to the IRS, Congress has authorized for Revenue Officers to go out and assess and collect those unpaid taxes.
+The Trust Fund Recovery Penalty is equal to 100% of the unpaid taxes held in trust.
+Because the penalty is civil and not criminal, it is sometimes called the Civil Penalty (or "CIV-PEN" ) or "6672 Penalty."

-Who typically gets assessed with a Trust Fund Recovery Penalty?
+Who typically gets assessed with an IRS Trust Fund Recovery Penalty?

-Isn’t failure to pay over employment taxes technically embezzlement?
+Isn't failure to pay employment taxes technically embezzlement?

 Can it be assessed against owners only?

-No, the Trust Fund Recovery Penalty can be assessed against any one the IRS thinks had a hand in the non-payment.
-We have seen them try to impose it when the people had knowledge but no actual control.
-And both things are required.
-In order to be liable to fr the Trust Fund Recovery Penalty, a person must have had a duty to collect and pay over the taxes, and willfully refused to do so.
-That’s what the law says, but in practice, IRS Revenue officers would rather be overaggressive in imposing the penalty than risk someone getting away.
+No, the IRS Trust Fund Recovery Penalty can be assessed against anyone the IRS thinks had a hand in the non-payment.
+We have even seen them try to impose it when the people had knowledge but no actual control.
+In order to be liable for the IRS Trust Fund Recovery Penalty, a person must have had a duty to collect and pay the taxes, and willfully refused to do so.
+That's what the law says, but in practice, IRS Revenue officers would rather be overaggressive in imposing the penalty than risk someone getting away.
 The IRS follows the interview process in Form 4180 to assess the penalty.

 What if I am dead broke, why would the IRS assess a penalty against me if there is no way I can pay it?